 On the more immediate timescale, people at the helm of medical colleges and hospitals must start taking seriously all complaints about harassment.
-They should also seek assistance from proper experts to create plans of action to sensitize students and doctors regarding casteism and other forms of discrimination, and to institutionalise redressal mechanisms and mental well-being avenues for those subjected to bullying and harassment.
+They should also seek assistance from suitable experts to create plans of action to sensitise students and doctors regarding casteism and other forms of discrimination, and to institutionalise redressal mechanisms and mental well-being avenues for those subjected to bullying and harassment.
 The Indian medical profession today is rightly worried about the regular incidents of abuse and violence against doctors at the hands of the public.
 But it is disappointing that the regular abuse and violence against doctors at the hands of other doctors (both caste-based and otherwise) has been normalised as an almost integral part of medical training.
 There are few organised voices, like those of the Medico Friend Circle and the Jan Swasthya Abhiyan, which consistently attempt to highlight these issues and deliberate potential solutions.
 It is high time the rest of the profession joined in with all their might.

 References: